josiahkila/josiahkila.github.io/projects/TheMazzaroth.md

 Technical Execution: Web Development Basics
 Once the research phase was completed, the technical aspects of webpage development came into play.
 This required a foundational understanding of HTML, CSS, and Javascript.
 Webpage layout and user interface needed to be intuitive, prompting the utilization of design software to prototype different templates.
 Debugging took a significant chunk of time; each error resolved was a step closer to making the webpage live.

-Language and Culture: Striking a Balance
-A critical challenge was presenting a topic rooted in Hebrew culture in a way that would be universally accessible.
-The webpage needed to be an educational resource for people unfamiliar with the subject matter.
-To resolve this, I decided to provide translations for Hebrew terms but also incorporated tooltips that allowed for more in-depth exploration of the original language.

 User Engagement: Keeping It Simple
 In an age of information overload, the design had to facilitate quick understanding.
 A clutter-free layout and clear headings were paramount.
 The text was broken into easily digestible sections, and graphical elements were used to break the monotony and illustrate key points.